Berea-CS-Courses/capstone-project-TMGWill/Deliverables/D2 - Project Decomposition.md

 * Menus
   * Non-combat
     * Start menu
       * start game
         * Option to start and play the main game
       * tutorial
         * Will teach player about game and their options
   * Combat
     * Attack
     * Defend
     * Skills
     * Items
 * Theme for Areas
-  *
 * Objective
   * Journey to defeat the Big Bad
   * Gladiator Arena Style
     * Probably no movement more combat focused
 * Enemies
+  * Will be similar to player but more limited in options
+    * Will have attack, defend, skill(s), probably not items?
 * Layout
   * Events
 * Traversal
-  *  With Quest the problem of how the player will move can be handled with program
+  * Give player options to move in a certain direction
+    * Left, Right, Forward
+      *  Back?
   *  Find appropiate spots to restrict player movement and when to implement them
      *  When moving to a different zone
      *  After doing an event
 * Class(es)
+  * Will determine skills and starting stats
 * Skills
-  * All from begining or unlocking them?
+  * Make available all from begining or unlocking them?
   * Abilities that can affect enemy or player
     * Damage
     * Heal